TynanSylvester/TyD/Readme.md

 #### How inheritance resolves

-Inheriting from a null source has no effect in any case.

-When a null inherits: The resulting record matches the heir.

-When a string inherits: The resulting record matches the heir.
+When a string or null inherits: Nothing happens.

-When a list inherits: The source's children are prepended to the heir's children.
+When a list inherits: If the source is not null, the source's children are prepended to the heir's children.

-When a table inherits: For each child of the source, if heir has no record of the same name, the record is prepended to the heir's data.
-Otherwise, the heir's first child record of the same name inherits from the source's child record according to these rules.
+When a table inherits: If the source is null, nothing happens.
+Otherwise, we check for matches between the names of children of source and heir.
+All unmatched children of source are prepended before heir's children.
+Then, the heir's first child of each name inherits from the source's first child of that name, according to these rules.
+(If multiple children have the same name, children after the first one are not affected by inheritance.)

 #### Inheritance example